StephanMoeller/zigmkay/README.md

 - (done) hold-only keys
 - (done) Transparent key support
 - (done) None key support
+- (done) Tap/Hold - both layer and modifiers are supported.
+Currently only simple cases where the key is held for more than tapping term period and where it is tapped quickly
+- TODO Tap/Hold feature: retrotapping
+- TODO Tap/Hold feature: permissive hold
-- Combos - should support tap/hold just like single keys, as it is implemented in zmk.
+- TODO Combos - should support tap/hold just like single keys, as it is implemented in zmk.
 Should also be defined by matrix key indexes+layers just like in zmk, instead of by keycodes like qmk does.
-- Tap and hold on the same key (remember features: tapping term, retrotapping, permissive hold)
-- One shot mods (should these be ignored if the next key tapped has its own tapping-modifier(s) applied to it?)
+- TODO One shot mods (should these be ignored if the next key tapped has its own tapping-modifier(s) applied to it?)
-- "Tap+hold for layer switch" on same keys
-- "Tap+hold for modifiers switch" on same keys

-- Tri-layer functionality for two layers => 3rd layer
+- TODO Tri-layer functionality for two layers => 3rd layer
-- Tri-layer functionality for a shift key and a layer key => maybe this should not be a layer A + layer B = layer C but instead dual-hold => layer C/or mod changing
+- TODO Tri-layer functionality for a shift key and a layer key => maybe this should not be a layer A + layer B = layer C but instead dual-hold => layer C/or mod changing
-- Ensure special-tab case is covered
-- Find a way to do tri-layer support, eg no matter in what order, holding ie both thumbs should always give you a third layer.
-This is possible in default land in zmk, but in qmk it must be done manually.
-- Autofire: allow fast reacting autofire on certain keys, eg arrow keys
+- TODO Autofire: allow fast reacting autofire on certain keys, eg arrow keys

 ## Hardware
 - Support trrs connections